 Explain the current hydration guidelines and describe the risks associated with variation from these standards.

 Describe the nutritional differences associated with changes in an individual's health, age, and activity level.

 As an athletic trainer, you are responsible for educating your athletes and patients and assisting them with improving their personal performance and health.
 Throughout this section, you will be presented with various scenarios pertaining to different aspects of personal performance.
 Using the information given, you are to design a plan to help these athletes and patients improve.
 These activities will help you fine-tune your skills and develop new and beneficial fitness plans.
 Before beginning a fitness plan, ensure that you completely understand your athlete's issue or goal and any confounding factors that could affect your decisions.
 By implementing all the information you have learned in the classroom, you can determine a plan of action to help athletes and patients improve.
 The Brain Jolts in this chapter are tips to help you bridge the gap from the athlete's issue or goal to the treatment plan.
-Each Brain Jolt leads you to information that could assist you in ...
+Each Brain Jolt leads you to information that could ...